FermandoisLab/CSvRTHS/README.md

 ### Simulation

 The implementation of CSvRTHS is illustrated in the next figure.
 Briefly, the first requirement is to start the ES-FE server, which is waiting for the resolution to start.
 Then, Simulink Client must be executed (The integration scheme used in Simulink was ode8 (Dormand-Prince)), which requests a displacement to OpenSees for the execution of the first temporary step.
 So finally, the OpenSees file (NS-FE Server) that contains the NS and where the integration of the equation of motion is performed is executed.
 An explicit integration scheme, as Newmark Explicit, is recommended.
-Here the sampling intervals used for the fast and slow processes are 1/1024 and 2/100 [s], respectively (i.e., 0<T_{Fast}<T_{Slow}).
+Here the sampling intervals used for the fast and slow processes are 1/1024 and 2/100 [s], respectively.
 To summarize, the loops need to be run from the inside to the outside layers: (1) ES-FE server (green); (2) Simulink client (orange); and (3) the NS-FE server (blue-gray).

 <img src="figures/Loops.png" alt="Reference Structure" width="800"/>